uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

-The decoding unit fetches up to four instructions from the~IQ.
-It decodes the instructions into a sequence of \microops and sends them to the \emph{Instruction Decode Queue} (IDQ, sometimes also called \emph{\microop queue}).
-The IDQ has between 28 and 70 entries on the microarchitectures we consider.
-This is a parameter of our model.
+The decoding unit fetches up to four instructions per cycle from the~IQ.
+It decodes the instructions into a sequence of \microops and sends them to the \emph{Instruction Decode Queue} (IDQ).

 The decoding unit consists of one complex decoder and three simple decoders.
-The simple decoders can only decode instructions with one \microop.
-The complex decoder always decodes the first\todo{so it's a matter of luck whether the complex instructions get to the complex decoder right away?} of the fetched instructions, and it can generate up to four \microops.
-Instructions with more than four \microops are (at least partially) handled by the Microcode Sequencer (see \refsec{MS}).
+The simple decoders can only decode instructions with a single \microop.
+The complex decoder always decodes the first of the fetched instructions, and it can generate up to four \microops.
+Several sources (e.g., \cite{Schaik19, wikichipSkylake, anandtechSkylake, deng22}) incorrectly claim that with the Skylake microarchitecture, the number of simple decoders was increased from three to four; this might be based on a misinterpretation of the fact that with Skylake, the number of \microops that can be delivered from the decoding unit to the IDQ was increased from four to five.

-We discovered that there are instructions that have only one \microop but that can only be handled by the complex decoder, which was previously unknown.
-We have extended the benchmarking script from~\cite{Abel19} so that it can detect all instructions that require the complex decoder automatically.\todo{this is super vague. what is the benchmarking script, and how is it changed?}
+Instructions with more than four \microops are (at least partially) handled by the Microcode Sequencer (MS). \begin{newInfo} We discovered that there are instructions that have only one \microop but that can only be handled by the complex decoder. \end{newInfo}

-Several sources (e.g., \cite{Schaik19, wikichipSkylake, anandtechSkylake}) claim that with the Skylake microarchitecture, the number of simple decoders was increased from three to four.
-This does not agree with our experiments.
-However, with Skylake, the maximum number of \microops that can be delivered from the decoding unit to the IDQ was increased from four to five (so, e.g., a 3-\microop and 2 1-\microop instructions can be decoded in the same cycle); the claims in ~\cite{Schaik19, wikichipSkylake, anandtechSkylake} might be based on a misinterpretation of this change.

-While the maximum number of \microops that the decoding unit can deliver is documented, for implementing a simulator, it is also important to know in which cases this maximum can be achieved.
-According to previous work~\cite{fog21uArch, wikichipSkylake}, the number of instructions that can be decoded on simple decoders depends on the microarchitecture and on the number of \microops of the instruction that is decoded by the complex decoder in the same cycle.
-We discovered that this number can also depend on the specific instruction that is decoded on the complex decoder, and not just its number of \microops.
-We have extended the benchmarking script from~\cite{Abel19} so that it can automatically determine for each instruction that requires the complex decoder the number of instructions that can be handled by simple decoders in the same cycle. \todo{again: what does the reader learn from this sentence?}